This information applies to all active

 80% x $5,000 = $4,000 per month, or $48,000 annually

-Example #2: The employee is covered by Social Security, is 50 years old, has 32 years (384 months) of credited service, and a final average compensation of $4,000 per month.
+Example #2: The employee is coordinated with Social Security, is 50 years old, has 32 years (384 months) of credited service, and a final average compensation of $4,000 per month.

 32 Years x 2.5% = 80%